kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `CSIMigrationGCEComplete`: Stops registering the GCE-PD in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the GCE-PD in-tree plugin to PD CSI plugin.
 Requires CSIMigration and CSIMigrationGCE feature flags enabled and PD CSI plugin installed and configured on all nodes in the cluster.
 - `CSIMigrationOpenStack`: Enables shims and translation logic to route volume operations from the Cinder in-tree plugin to Cinder CSI plugin.
 Supports falling back to in-tree Cinder plugin if a node does not have Cinder CSI plugin installed and configured.
 Requires CSIMigration feature flag enabled.
 - `CSIMigrationOpenStackComplete`: Stops registering the Cinder in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the Cinder in-tree plugin to Cinder CSI plugin.
 Requires CSIMigration and CSIMigrationOpenStack feature flags enabled and Cinder CSI plugin installed and configured on all nodes in the cluster.
+- `CSIMigrationvSphere`: Enables shims and translation logic to route volume operations from the vSphere in-tree plugin to vSphere CSI plugin.
+Supports falling back to in-tree vSphere plugin if a node does not have vSphere CSI plugin installed and configured.
+Requires CSIMigration feature flag enabled.
+- `CSIMigrationvSphereComplete`: Stops registering the vSphere in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the vSphere in-tree plugin to vSphere CSI plugin.
+Requires CSIMigration and CSIMigrationvSphere feature flags enabled and vSphere CSI plugin installed and configured on all nodes in the cluster.
 - `CSINodeInfo`: Enable all logic related to the CSINodeInfo API object in csi.storage.k8s.io.
 - `CSIPersistentVolume`: Enable discovering and mounting volumes provisioned through a [CSI (Container Storage Interface)](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md) compatible volume plugin.
 - `CSIStorageCapacity`: Enables CSI drivers to publish storage capacity information and the Kubernetes scheduler to use that information when scheduling pods.
 See [Storage Capacity](/docs/concepts/storage/storage-capacity/).
   Check the [`csi` volume type](/docs/concepts/storage/volumes/#csi) documentation for more details.
 - `CSIVolumeFSGroupPolicy`: Allows CSIDrivers to use the `fsGroupPolicy` field.
 This field controls whether volumes created by a CSIDriver support volume ownership and permission modifications when these volumes are mounted.
 - `CustomCPUCFSQuotaPeriod`: Enable nodes to change CPUCFSQuotaPeriod.
 - `CustomPodDNS`: Enable customizing the DNS settings for a Pod using its `dnsConfig` property.
    Check [Pod's DNS Config](/docs/concepts/services-networking/dns-pod-service/#pods-dns-config)